Huygens synchronisation of three clocks equidistant from each other: Model for the synchronization of two oscillators

 \subsection{Two interacting oscillators}

-We present briefly the conclusions of considering two pendulum clocks suspended at the same wall, in a simplified version of \cite{OlMe}, where the clocks are assumed to have natural angular frequencies near each other but different.
-Here, we assume that the two clocks have the same angular frequency.
+We briefly present the model constructed in \cite{OlMe} for two pendulums with the same natural frequency.
 When one clock receives the kick, the impact propagates in the wall slightly perturbing the second clock.
-The perturbation is assumed to be instantaneous since the time of travel of sound in the wall between the clocks is assumed very small compared to the period.
+The perturbation is assumed to be instantaneous since the time of travel of sound, i.e., the mechanical waves as explained in the introduction, in the wall between the clocks is assumed very small compared to the period.
+This reasoning allows a treatment of the three close clocks as if they were equidistant even if it is not exactly the case.